Quantum-limited discrimination of laser light and thermal light: Experimental Measurement

 \section{Experimental Measurement}

 To validate the performance of these candidate receivers we constructed a laboratory setup to generate both coherent state and thermal state light and perform discrimination experiments implementing three of the candidate receivers.
 The measurement setup for experimentally validating our error discrimination bounds is shown in figure \ref{fig:setup_data}(b).
-A narrow linewidth, continuous wave laser (Toptica DL100 Pro), operating at $\lambda = 780$ nm is used as the optical source to generate both the coherent state signal $\rho_{\rm coh}$ and the local oscillator reference $\rho_{LO}$ for the Kennedy and GK receiver.
-The pump laser is coupled to a $50:50$ fiber beamsplitter, generating two output beams which we designate $\rho_{\rm coh}$ and $\rho_{\rm LO}$.
-The signal beam is sent through a half-wave plate in free space where we set the polarization to match that of the LO.
-The local oscillator arm is sent through a variable optical attenuator in single-mode fiber, allowing us to vary the amplitude $\beta$ to minimize the final detection error probability.
+A narrow linewidth, continuous wave laser (Toptica DL100 Pro), operating at $\lambda = 780$ nm is used as the optical source for the experiment.
+To generate both the signal $\rho_{\rm S}$ and the local oscillator reference $\rho_{LO}$ for the Kennedy and GK receiver, the pump laser is coupled to a $50:50$ fiber beamsplitter generating two output beams.
+To control the amplitude of the local oscillator a variable fiber optical attenuator (VOA) is used allowing control of the amplitude $\beta$ to minimize the final detection error probability.

-To generate the thermal state $\rho_{th}$, we constructed a setup following \cite{Koczyk1996,Stangner2017} to create a narrowband source of pseudo-thermal light.
+To prepare a coherent state signal ($\rho_{\rm S} = \rho_{\rm coh}$) the signal beam is sent through a half-wave plate in free space where we set the polarization to match that of the LO.
+To generate the thermal state ($\rho_{\rm S} = \rho_{th}$) we constructed a setup following \cite{koczyk1996photon,stangner2017step} to create a narrowband source of pseudo-thermal light.
 The pump laser illuminated a rotating diffuse reflector and the scattered light from the diffuser was collected by a lens coupling it to a single-mode optical fiber directed toward the signal arm of our experimental setup.
-The overall efficiency of our pseudothermal source was very low ($~10^{-6}$), due to the weak coupling of the diffuse light into the optical fiber.
+The overall efficiency of our pseudothermal source was very low ($~-100$ dB), due to the weak coupling of the diffuse light into the optical fiber.
 The polarization of the light from the laser source was preserved through the scattering process, and a half wave plate was used to adjust the polarization direction of the pseudothermal state.
 The selective spatial filtering from the single-mode optical fiber resulted in residual coherence in the thermal state which was accounted for during the local oscillator mixing process during state preparation.